 How many hours of sleep should I get?

-According to the Center for Disease Control and Prevention, adults need 7 hours of sleep or more.
+According to the Centers for Disease Control and Prevention Verified Source Centers for Disease Control and Prevention (CDC), The United States’ health protection agency that defends against dangers to health and safety.
+View source adults need 7 hours of sleep or more.
 However, the amount of time you rest does not always determine whether or not you got enough sleep.
 Heavy sleepers may sleep a significantly shorter amount of time than light sleepers, but wake feeling better rested.
 This is because they spent enough time alternating through the deep sleep stages while the light sleeper did not.